Quorn Hunt: Post-ban

-Although "hunting wild mammals with a dog" was made unlawful in England and Wales by the Hunting Act 2004, which came into effect in 2005, the Quorn Hunt says that it continues to operate within the law.
+"Hunting wild mammals with a dog" was made unlawful in England and Wales by the Hunting Act 2004, which came into effect in 2005, and the Quorn Hunt says that it operates within the law.
 A number of exemptions stated in Schedule 1 of the 2004 Act permit some previously unusual forms of hunting wild mammals with dogs to continue, such as "hunting ... for the purpose of enabling a bird of prey to hunt the wild mammal".

-In March 2021, during a lockdown of the COVID-19 pandemic, the Quorn Hunt was strongly criticised for carrying out activities to celebrate the birthday of its master.
-It was reported that people and hounds travelled out of the Quorn's county to the Burley-on-the-Hill area, and apparently engaged in illegal hunting.
-A supporter of a neighbouring hunt called for the resignation of all Quorn Hunt masters involved in the event after showing "complete disregard and disrespect for the thousands who have died from Covid-19".
-The Countryside Alliance clarified that any of its members present were there in a private capacity, not representing the Alliance, adding "There is no excuse for anyone engaged in trail hunting activity during this time".
+In March 2021, during a lockdown of the COVID-19 pandemic, the Quorn Hunt was criticised for carrying out activities to celebrate the birthday of its master.
+Reportedly people and hounds travelled out of the Quorn's county to the Burley-on-the-Hill area, and engaged in illegal hunting.
+One supporter of a neighbouring hunt called for the resignation of all Quorn Hunt masters involved in the event claiming "complete disregard and disrespect for the thousands who have died from Covid-19".
+The Countryside Alliance clarified that any of its members present were there in a private capacity, not representing the Alliance, adding "There is no excuse for anyone to be engaged in trail hunting activity during this time".

 In December 2022, the Quorn's Hunstman Ollie Finnegan pleaded guilty to a charge of hunting with dogs unlawfully on 7 January 2022, at a joint meet with the Ledbury Hunt in Gloucestershire.
 He was fined £656.